ssallexx/JCSMG/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Licence

+The content of this repository is free and is licensed under a [MIT Licence](https://choosealicense.com/licenses/mit/).